Birth Injury Lawyer in Florida

 - future projected medical expenses for your child;

 - your child’s future loss of enjoyment of life; and

 When an insurance company offers a settlement, they rarely offer the full value of your case.
 They may pay for initial medical expenses, but neglect to account for the long-term impact a birth injury can have on your child’s future and your family’s financial security.

-The lawyers at Wolf & Pravato have handled many cases that may be similar to yours, and can use that knowledge to determine a fair settlement for your claim.
-You are not alone – many Florida families have suffered the traumatic experience of a birth trauma and sought justice with the help of our birth injury legal team.
+Florida Birth Injury lawyers at Law Offices of Wolf & Pravato have handled many cases that may be similar to yours and can use that knowledge to determine a fair settlement for your claim.
+You are not alone – many Florida families have suffered the traumatic experience of birth trauma and seek justice with the help of our birth injury legal team.

-After Birth Injuries Occur, Our Lawyers Can Help
+After Birth Injuries Occur, Our Florida Birth Injury Lawyers Can Help

 Preparing a birth injury legal case is a daunting task to pursue on your own.
 You should be focused on attending to the needs of your newborn – not dealing with paperwork and insurance companies.
-The lawyers at Wolf & Pravato in Fort Lauderdale are here to take that burden off your shoulders so you can focus on your new family.
+The birth injury lawyers at the Law Offices of Wolf & Pravato are here to take that burden off your shoulders so you can focus on your new family.